There is an excellent commercial case for harnessing the power of the sun in your business – here are 3 reasons to install solar panels.

 Solar PV panels are a trusted, reliable technology, whether you decide to use the roof space on your factory, office, agricultural building or warehouse.

-There is an estimated 250,000 hectares of south-facing commercial roof space suitable for solar PV and the initial costs are now well within the budgets of a large number of small to medium-sized businesses.
+There are an estimated 250,000 hectares of south-facing commercial roof space suitable for solar PV and the initial costs are now well within the budgets of a large number of small to medium-sized businesses.
 The benefits of going solar are no longer just for the large corporations.

 It is understandable that many SMEs have shied away from investing in solar PV panels, given what the technology cost in the past but this should no longer be an obstacle to reaping the rewards of solar power.